Everything we know about Texas mass shooting that left five dead

 On their way there, they received multiple 911 calls of an active shooter incident at the dispatch location.
 Three children covered in blood were transported to the hospital, where they were determined to be uninjured, while two other witnesses at the scene were evaluated by first responders and released.

-The SJCSO also said that Mr Oropeza “has been known to shoot his 223 out in his front yard, which is evident by the shell casings that are laying in the front yard”.
+The SJCSO also said that Mr Oropesa “has been known to shoot his 223 out in his front yard, which is evident by the shell casings that are laying in the front yard”.

 The victims

-The youngest victim of the shooting was eight years old.
-Two female victims were found in the bedroom lying on top of two children who survived the ordeal, the report added.

-“The Honduran ladies that were laying over these children were doing it in such an effort as to protect the child,” Mr Capers said.

 Ten people were in the residence at the time of the tragedy.
+The fatal victims have been identified as Sonia Argentina Guzman, 25, and her eight-year-old son Daniel Enrique Laso, Diana Velazquez Alvarado, 21, Julisa Molina Rivera, 31, and Josué Jonatán Cáceres, 18, according to 12 News.

+Velazquez’s husband Jefrey Rivera told the Honduran network HCH that his wife died protecting their children.
+He said she hid in a closet with some of the children in the home.
+The two other deceased women were found lying on top of two children covered in blood.
+Police said on Saturday that they died protecting the two minors, who are both believed to have survived.

+Recounting the terrifying moments leading up to the massacre, Mr Rivera said that someone in his household asked Mr Oropesa to stop shooting rounds in his yard because they had several children in the home who were trying to sleep.

 The suspect

 The suspect has not been apprehended and it is unclear where in Texas he had been located.
-An earlier press release by the SJCSO stated that he was believed to have fled the country but more recent reports suggest he is in the Houston-Cleveland area.
+An earlier press release by the SJCSO stated that he was surrounded but more recent reports suggest he is somewhere in the Houston-Cleveland area.

-One of the survivors reportedly caught the moment the suspect walked into the house with the rifle on video.
+Authorities have continued searching in the vicinity of the crime scene.
+Mr Capers said that authorities had widened the search to as far as 20 miles (32 kilometers) from the scene of the shooting

+"The FBI has brought in investigative resources, tactical and victim services resources to assist in this investigation.
+We will be here until we are no longer needed to include when the subject is arrested, FBI Special Agent James Smith said, per Fox.
+"We're still out there trying to find this individual.
+We consider him armed and dangerous.
+And we're not going to stop until we actually arrest him and bring him into custody.
+But he is out there, and he is a threat to the community."

+Mr Smith added: "So I don't want anyone to think something different than that.
+He is a threat to the community, and we need the community's help to hopefully locate him and soon and take him off the streets tonight.

+"But however, I will say this, we do not ask the community to take the matters into their own hands.
+Please call 911 if you happen to see this individual out there."

-Mr Oropeza is described as approximately 5’8” tall, last seen wearing blue jeans with a black shirt and work boots and with short black hair, ABC reported.
+Mr Oropesa is described as approximately 5’8” tall, last seen wearing blue jeans with a black shirt and work boots and with short black hair, ABC reported.

 More than 170 mass shooting in the US this year